-Ans. source, major
+Ans. source; major

 - (e) For which reasons is the polished diamond industry considered to be a major contributor to the Indian economy?
-Write your answer with reference to paragraphs 2 and 3. - Ans.
+Write your answer with reference to paragraphs 2 and 3.

+- Ans.
 The polished diamond market is huge in terms of value, trade and quantity.
 Exports, as well as the domestic market, bring in good revenue to the government.
-Besides this, the diamond industry is labour-oriented and gives employment to more than a million people. - (f) Select the option that correctly displays what 'massive' signifies.
+Besides this, the diamond industry is labour-oriented and gives employment to more than a million people.

+- (f) Select a word from the text which is synonymous with the word 'gigantic.'

+- (i) yielded

+- (ii) volume

+- (iii) massive

+- (iv) growing